Lifelong learning in the face of a pandemic

 In the business of learning design at Fenturi, we’re fully committed to lifelong learning and its benefits – by developing ourselves and meeting the ever-changing needs of our clients and the evolving L&D world.

-In an ideal world, organisations would provide their employees with access to thousands of hours of digital learning.
+In an ideal world, organisations would provide their employees with access to hours of relevant digital learning.
 This investment would not only ensure that they can enrich themselves, but also stay connected to their company’s values and culture.

 what to do?